SICKAG/sick_scan_base/README.md

 Generic C++ library for SICK laser scanner.
 Currently we support Windows and Ubuntu 18.04LTS for x86 architectures with this software.
 Within the demo the gathered data is stored at regular intervals as CSV data and as an image file in JPEG format.
 The image file shows the scan data in the top view.

+## Remark

+During the last years we have developed different repositories within the driver development with the projects sick_scan, sick_scan2 and sick_scan_base, with which many lidars and radars of our company can be used under ROS1, ROS2 and generically under C++.
+For harmonization, due to customer requests and to increase clarity, we decided to combine these developments in the future.
+As a result of this work, at the end of 2021 we have created the repository [sick_scan_xd](https://github.com/SICKAG/sick_scan_xd), where we will continue future developments.
+We recommend using this new repository for development so that you can continue to benefit from our improvements and additions to our drivers.

 ## Supported Hardware

 This driver should work with all of the following products.